Credit Reporting

 -

-We report to the consumer reporting agencies (CRA's) monthly, on the last day of every month.
-Monthly
+We report to the consumer reporting agencies (CRA's) monthly, with the status as of the last day

 reporting excludes loans that were previously reported in a final credit reporting status (for example,